intersystems/iknow/README.md

   > *He* <u>sustained</u> <span style="color: purple">**less than 5 BED**</span> <u>while inspecting</u> the **nuclear waste facilities** <span style="color: orange">**last year**</span>.

 - **Certainty**: this attribute is a work in progress.
-See the corresponding [Wiki section](https://github.com/intersystems/iknow/wiki/Attributes) for more details.
+See the corresponding [wiki section](https://github.com/intersystems/iknow/wiki/Attributes) for more details.

 Some attributes are not available for all languages yet.
 See the [wiki section](https://github.com/intersystems/iknow/wiki/Attributes) for more details.